Marcia Morgan Files to Become NC House 19 Representative

 Morgan’s military career included two tours at the Pentagon, including one with the Joint Chiefs of Staff.
 “Throughout the 25 years leading up to my retirement as a Colonel, the Army taught me how to stand strong through tough times, to care for my people and to prioritize scarce resources.
 It also taught me the importance of working together as a team to accomplish the mission at hand.”

-After retirement, Morgan was asked to return to the Pentagon as a contractor to continue working toward providing quality logistical support.
+After retirement, Morgan was asked to return as a contractor to continue working toward providing quality logistical support.
 In this role, she was presented with a commendation for her work in resource logistics in the aftermath of the September 11, 2001 attack.

 “Throughout my life, as an educator and a career military officer, my motivation has been to serve and to care for others.
 While I’ve enjoyed the retired life and the freedom to do as I please, I cannot sit on the sidelines and watch our great state continue to move backward.
 While I do NOT have a political background, I DO have a strong sense of service to this community and a demonstrated ability to accomplish difficult tasks,” Morgan concluded.